Maalaala Mo Kaya

+History

-The program is named after the eponymous song, "Maalaala Mo Kaya" by Constancio de Guzman.
-The song also serves as the program's opening theme, which was performed by Dulce.
-Beginning in the mid-2000s airings, the opening has been covered by Carol Banawa, and then by JM Yosures, replacing Banawa's version.
-Dulce's version is also used in the final episode in the closing credits.
+The program is named after the song "Maalaala Mo Kaya," originally by Constancio de Guzman.
+A version performed by Dulce was the program's theme until 2004, when it was replaced by Carol Banawa's cover.
+In 2021, JM Yosures' cover became the new theme.
+Dulce's version is still used in the final episode's closing credits.

+In 2025, Tawag ng Tanghalan alumnus and The Voice US Season 26 grand champion Sofronio Vasquez and Tawag ng Tanghalan: The School Showdown grand champion Carmelle Collado sang the theme song for its limited series comeback.

+Due to the COVID-19 pandemic in the Philippines, production of new episodes was suspended, starting March 14, 2020, with reruns airing until May 2, 2020.
+Three days later, ABS-CBN was shut down after the network's 25-year franchise, originally granted in 1995, had expired and the National Telecommunications Commission gave a cease and desist order.
+The program resumed, with new episodes, on Kapamilya Channel on November 28, 2020.

-A classics re-run version of the anthology series MMK Classics premiered on June 3, 2012, on The Filipino Channel.
-Because of the outreach abroad, the TFC series focused on fully translating every episode with English subtitles.
-The Philippine version entitled "MMK Klasiks" aired on ABS-CBN's Kapamilya Gold afternoon block as a temporary replacement program from December 17, 2012, to January 18, 2013, replacing Angelito: Ang Bagong Yugto before replaced into May Isang Pangarap.
-MMK Klasiks also airs on DZMM TeleRadyo as a fill-in to its radio counterpart, because the latter was pre-recorded, as well as on Jeepney TV dubbed as The Best of MMK.
+A classics re-run version of the anthology series, MMK Classics, premiered on June 3, 2012, on The Filipino Channel (TFC).
+To reach more international audiences, every episode was translated with English subtitles.

+The Philippine version of the anthology, entitled "MMK Klasiks," aired on ABS-CBN's Kapamilya Gold afternoon block as a temporary replacement program from December 17, 2012 to January 18, 2013.

+MMK Klasiks also airs on DZMM TeleRadyo as a fill-in to its radio counterpart, because the latter was pre-recorded.
+The Jeepney TV YouTube channel has The Best of MMK available to view.

-On November 21, 2022, Santos-Concio announced that the show will air its three-part finale episode before the final episode on December 10, 2022.
-A special "MMK Tatlong Dekadang Pasasalamat: Grand Kumustahan" was then aired on December 24, 2022.
+On November 21, 2022, Santos-Concio announced the show's first iteration would air its three-part finale episode before the final episode on December 10, 2022 in order to focus on her role as Tindeng in FPJ's Batang Quiapo on the following year.
+A special "MMK Tatlong Dekadang Pasasalamat: Grand Kumustahan" was aired on December 24, 2022.

+In April 2025, the show has been revived for its second iteration after over two years of hiatus with Charo Santos-Concio returning as host.
+It would be also simulcasted on All TV, thus marking the return of this program to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN until 2020.
+This occurred just a year after ABS-CBN Corporation and All TV's owner, Advanced Media Broadcasting System (AMBS), signed content agreements to air ABS-CBN programs on All TV.